LIBRA-AI-Tech/cognitive-search-engine/README.md

 docker-compose up
 ```

-This procedure will result in a container of the service, and a 3-node cluster of *ElasticSearch*.
+This procedure will result in the service container, a 3-node cluster of *ElasticSearch*, and *Kibana* running in port 5601 (exposed to host).

+> In case the environment variable **INIT_DATA** is set, the data is ingested to the search engine before the search service starts running.

 ## Run tests
 Run *nosetests* using an ephemeral container with: